a-kossakowski/bioinfo_scripts_Python/README.md

-# Code Examples for Bioinformatics by A. Kossakowski
+# Python Code Examples for Bioinformatics

 This repository contains a collection of code examplas demonstrating various bioinformatics tasks.
 Below is an overview of each script and its functionality.